alexwlchan/alexwlchan.net/src/_drafts/spotting-spam-in-our-cloudfront-logs.md

   picture
   filename="weco_no_results.png"
   width="750px"
+  alt="Screenshot of a search page with no results.
+“We couldn’t find anything that matched â\x8f©â\x9c\x94ï\x8fã\x8a.
+Please adjust your search terms and try again.
+If you think this search should show some results, please email digital@wellcomecollection.org.”"
 %}

 This was a hedge against mistakes in the spam heuristic -- if it somehow got a false positive and binned a query from a real user who should have seen results, we'd hear about it.